-- It marked the first major battle for Canada’s second division.
-They were sent to the front without time to prepare for the battle.
-The troops were ordered to hold the line after the British attacked.
+- The Battle of St, Eloi marked the first major battle for Canada’s second division.
+The division was sent to the front without time to prepare.
+It was to hold the line after the British attacked.

 - The British fought in hand-to-hand combat until April 3 when the Canadians relieved them.

 - Bodies littered the battlefield, and the Canadians were forced to walk on their dead British compatriots as they advanced.
-Meanwhile, the wounded were moving back behind the lines, many of the men having been awake for four days.
+Meanwhile, the wounded were moved behind the lines, many of the men having been awake for four days.

 - The Germans regained all the ground taken by the British.